Barun-LmBkr/Soil-Classification_by_ANNAM.ai/README.md

    Run `preprocessing.py` to prepare data and label encoding.

 2. **Train Model**
    Open `training.ipynb` and train the Swin Transformer.
-The best model will be saved as `best_model.pth`.

 3. **Inference**
    Use `inference.ipynb` to generate predictions on test data.